-Talking and teaching about bullying through everyday opportunities is the best way to make it clear that bullying is never ok.
+Talking and teaching about the impacts of bullying through everyday opportunities is the best way to make it clear that bullying is never ok.

 Talking about bullying means it can't be hidden or overlooked in the busy school environment.
 Conversations provide opportunities for students to raise issues that adults may not have noticed, and to discuss concerns before they become long-term and entrenched.